mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

    * - ``TopologyClosedEvent``
      - When a topology is shut down - this MUST be the last SDAM event fired.
    * - ``ServerHeartbeatStartedEvent``
      - Published when the server monitor sends its ``hello`` or legacy hello call to the server.
-When the monitor is creating a new connection, this event MUST be published just after the socket is created and just before the ``hello`` or legacy hello.
+When the monitor is creating a new connection, this event MUST be published just before the socket is created
    * - ``ServerHeartbeatSucceededEvent``
      - Published on successful completion of the server monitor's ``hello`` or legacy hello call.
    * - ``ServerHeartbeatFailedEvent``